OctavianRotari/CV/README.md

 - Worked as second chef in different restaurants since I was 16 till I was 18 while I was studying.
 - I learnt the value of money and I developed the ability to communicate efficiently with co-workers.

+##Other

+- Lived in for different countries: Moldova, Italy, Sweden and England.
+- Visited most of the European capitals: Stockholm, Berlin, Amsterdam, Rome, Prague, Budapesti, Bucarest, Vienna, Vilnius, Riga and I've also been in Moscow and St. Petersburg.